 Every year, new travel trends influence the way people plan their trips.
-Learn how vacation rentals, domestic travel and hotel technology will change the guest experience in 2018.
+Learn how vacation rentals, domestic travel and hotel technology will shape the hotel and hospitality industry in 2018.

 The world of travel is evolving all the time.
 The biggest challenge for everyone in the travel and hospitality industry is to stay ahead of the curve and adapt to these changes so that we can optimise our businesses for future success.